dazusu/shhml/readme.md

 - Add commands to allow the threashold and other configuration to be changed within game
 - Add configurable whitelist and blacklist (currently automatic based on spam frequency)
 - Add categories of spam, such as "sellers", "dynamis", "omen" for selective filtering
-    - Presently, anything that's trying to sell you something agressively is blocked
+    - Presently, anything that's trying to sell you something aggressively is blocked

 ## Files
 - [`shhml.lua`](shhml.lua) - Main addon file